cruise-automation/k-rail/README.md

 ## Policy configuration

 Some policies are configurable.
-Policy configuration is contained in the K-rail configuration file, and documentation for a policy's configuration can be found in the Supported policies heading above.
+Policy configuration is contained in the k-rail configuration file, and documentation for a policy's configuration can be found in the Supported policies heading above.

+For the Helm deployment, all policy and exemption configuration is contained in [`deploy/helm/values.yaml`](deploy/helm/values.yaml).

 # Adding new policies